 Disease Specific Criteria

-The Centers for Medicare & Medicaid Services (CMS) has issued guidelines for specific diseases.
+CMS has issued guidelines for specific diseases.
 The hospice staff will discuss these with the patient and their family.
 Diseases addressed by the CMS include: